Basecamp vs Teamwork 2026: Which Project Management Tool Is Actually Worth Your Money?

 | Basecamp Pro Unlimited | $299/mo flat | Unlimited | Unlimited |

-Best For: Teams of 20+ who want predictable costs, remote teams that rely heavily on async communication, and businesses that don't do client billing.
+Best For: Teams of 20+ looking for predictable costs, remote-first companies that rely on async communication, and businesses that don't need to bill clients.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.